 Both are reasonably priced and are just a few minutes from our starting place.
 Kenlake and Lake Barkley both have restaurants too.
 For those folks arriving on Friday, we’ll meet for dinner.

 Both of these hotels are at I-24 exit 65, and are within walking distance of Triplets.
 Driving time to the start point is 20-30 minutes.

-Bikes and Moore in Hopkinsville is a shop that I’ve been to several times, and I couldn’t find a complaint if I tried.
+Bikes and Moore in Hopkinsville is a great shop that I’m happy to call “home”.
+I couldn’t find a complaint if I tried.
 Good folks and they’ll be happy to help you out, should you need more than a tweak or two.
 They have knowledgeable mechanics and a good parts inventory too.

 Contact me if you have any questions, I’ll do my best to help.